 How do I find good datasets?
 Kaggle, UCI ML Repository, and Google Dataset Search have thousands of datasets.
 For specific domains, look at field-specific repositories (PhysioNet for medical, NOAA for climate, etc.).

 Can AI research be published?
 Yes.
 AI research is highly publishable.
 Student journals like the Journal of Emerging Investigators accept AI papers, and arXiv allows you to share research immediately.
+For inspiration, check out high school research paper examples to see what successful student publications look like.

 How long does an AI research project take?
 Typically 8-12 weeks for a complete project, from topic selection to publication-ready paper.
 This includes learning time, experimentation, and writing.